Updating content on WordPress.org

 1. Edit the page content, using the editor as on any other site.
 You can use the “Preview in new tab” to see your changes.

-2. Update the page to save your change.
+2. Update the page to save your changes.
 It will not be visible on the front end yet.

-DeployDeploy Launching code from a local development environment to the production web server, so that it's available to visitors. the change to the site
+5. Someone with a dotorg sandbox should merge and deployDeploy Launching code from a local development environment to the production web server, so that it's available to visitors. the PR — ask in #meta if you need help.

 1. Sync the updated content to a pattern in the GitHub repository.